Pacific Herring: Underpinning the coastal foodweb

 Our Work: Understanding ecosystem linkages

 Each year, tens of thousands of tonnes of herring migrate from offshore waters to more sheltered nearshore bays and estuaries where they spawn en masse.
 Male herring release milt (containing sperm), which colors nearshore waters a chalky white, sometimes for many kilometers of coastline.
 In this opaque water, female herring lay eggs upon the intertidal and nearshore vegetation, which often includes eelgrass and kelp.
 These dense aggregations of spawning herring – and their deposited eggs – often attract tremendous numbers of predators and scavengers.

-In some areas, millions of marine birds, hundreds of sea lions, seals and dozens of humpback and grey whales actively forage for several weeks.
+In some areas, millions of marine birds, hundreds of sea lions, seals and dozens of humpback and grey whales actively forage for weeks.
 As part of our at-sea marine bird surveys, we had the opportunity to witness multiple herring spawn events at locations along the BC coast.
 The spawns we observed were several orders of magnitude smaller than in previous years, but which still attracted marine mammals and birds, including Bald Eagles, Black Brant, cormorants, loons, ducks and thousands of gulls.

 Having been immersed in the study of salmon and the influence of salmon to terrestrial ecosystems, including studies of coastal wolves and grizzlies, it was a natural progression to extend our research to encompass the ecological influences of Pacific herring.
-First, we sought out herring fishermen as well as DFO biologists, two groups who often spend significant amounts of time at herring spawns.
+First, we sought out herring fishermen as well as biologists and spawn surveyors, as these people often spend significant amounts of time at herring spawns.
 We also drew heavily on what we’ve discovered in our collective decades of science and observation on coastal processes and salmon subsidies in British Columbia.
 From the start, our earliest conversations reaffirmed what we already suspected; the influences of Pacific herring reach up the intertidal zone and into the forests of this coast.
 Science, no big surprise, had just been slow to catch up to local and traditional knowledge.

 From both scientific and conservation standpoints, our research opens up entirely novel areas of enquiry.
-To the best of our knowledge, no exploration of the relationships between Pacific herring and terrestrial ecosystems has ever been previously undertaken.
+To the best of our knowledge, no scientific exploration of the relationships between Pacific herring and terrestrial ecosystems has ever been previously undertaken.
 Similarly, our knowledge of the ecological consequences of Pacific herring spawns to intertidal ecosystems are not currently understood in the context of a spatial subsidy.
 We’re still in the early stage of simply tracing out the ecological relationships – the next step is to understand the ecological consequences of herring spawns and conversely, what the loss of Pacific herring means to coastal ecosystems.